Tokyo Breakfast Ramen - 4 Delicious Places

 Soranoiro Nippon

-Located underneath Tokyo station, Tokyo Ramen Street is home to 8 different ramen shops.
-Among them, Soranoiro Nippon is open earliest (9 am).
+Located beneath Tokyo Station, Tokyo Ramen Street is home to eight different ramen shops.
+Among them, Soranoiro Nippon opens the earliest, starting at 9:00 a.m.
 Ramen before hopping on the bullet train?
-Why not!
+Why not.

 Open from 8 am